Christmas Tree Graveyards

 Even better; if you need a new hobby and want to take on gardening, we suggest you could also grow your own Christmas tree in your backyard.
 Make it a cute Christmas tradition and watch it grow every year.

 An eco-friendly Christmas

 Buying a sustainable Christmas tree is of course not the only sustainable thing you can do during Christmas.

 Support your locals, not only when it comes to Christmas trees, but also when it comes to food or presents/experiences for your loved ones.
-Especially this year, we should support our locals even more due to the COVID-19 crisis and lockdowns.

 You don’t have to change your Christmas traditions, just look at how you can make small changes by choosing different products or ways to celebrate.
 Every step is a step, just keep that in mind.